 Based on my experience with the U.S. Cyber Command, I can say that the offense always won by actively creating new exploits, constantly modifying malware, massively scaling at a level that’s almost unimaginable, and escalating to nation-level attacks employed by Russia, China, Iran, North Korea — and many other rogue, non-nation state actors.

-Today, cybersecurity defense that brings together organizations, states, and nations in a real-time network to defend against cyber attacks is the only way to compete.
-Every week, when I meet with private and public sector leaders struggling against the relentless onslaught of cyber attacks, I become more determined in the collective defense mission.
+Cybersecurity defense that brings together organizations, states, and nations in a real-time network to defend against cyber attacks is the only way to compete against these adversaries and rampant ransomware gangs that just won’t quit.

 To understand why we must adopt a new approach, we need to take a hard look at why current approaches to cyber defense aren’t working.
 Today, operators defend in relative isolation with only a narrow view of the network.
 This siloed and limited visibility makes it very difficult — nearly impossible — to understand the offensive strategy at play or, worse, the best defensive plan to mitigate the threats.